 Mistake: The "Low Rider" Carry

-The Look: The an entire bag hangs way down your back, with the bottom pocket bumping against your hamstrings.
+The Look: The entire bag hangs way down your back, with the bottom pocket bumping against your hamstrings.

-The Problem: This posture puts an immense amount of strain is exerted directly on your lower back.
+The Problem: This posture puts an immense amount of strain directly on your lower back.
 It pulls your posture forward into an unhealthy slump and is a fast-track to injury or an early finish to the day.

 The Fix: Cinch up both straps.
 Your goal is to raise the entire bag so the bottom sits firmly but comfortably on that "hip shelf" area we talked about earlier.